ADVERTISEMENT

 AdvertisementADVERTISEMENT

 In other words, foot cream is a must.
 But it has to be a targeted foot cream.
 "Not a body cream and not E45, which I often see people having used in clinic.
 Opt for a foot cream which has skincare ingredient urea in it to really moisturise the skin."
 Alongside CCS Foot Cream, which contains urea, Dina uses CCS Cracked Heel Balm, £11.49, on her own feet.
 "It goes a long way," she says.
 "Really massage the cream in and don’t just put it on your heels.
-Put it on tops of your feet, too."
+Put it on top of your feet, too."

 The trick to trimming your toenails

-'Should toenails be cut wet or dry?' is a much googled question, as is which tool is best to trim them with.
+'Should toenails be cut wet or dry?' is a much-googled question, as is ‘Which tool is best to trim them with?’.
 Dina says that both come down to personal preference.
 "Whether you use nail scissors or clippers, it's up to you — both are fine as long as they're clean and you feel comfortable using the tools.
 You also don't have to cut your toenails after a bath or shower.
 But if you can, try and do it when your toenails are dry."

 Dina says it's always best to leave a small white tip to the toenail, rather than cutting down to the skin.
 She also advised being mindful of the shape.
 "It's not necessarily true that you have to cut your toenail straight across," says Dina.
 "Look at the fleshy aspect of your toenail and see the shape before the nail.
 Is yours more curved or straight?
 Follow that as a guide, and make sure there are no sharp corners.
 You can even enlist a skinny nail file to buff the corners to make sure they're nice and smooth."